The following topics are discussed:

 kubectl deleteand then wait for it to reboot before moving on to the next pod.

-Note: If you delete all Weave Net pods at the same time they will lose track of IP address range ownership, possibly leading to duplicate IP addresses if you then start a new copy of Weave Net.
+Note: In versions prior to Weave Net 2.0, deleting all Weave Net pods at the same time will result in them losing track of IP address range ownership, possibly leading to duplicate IP addresses if you then start a new copy of Weave Net.

 Kubernetes manages resources on each node, and only schedules pods to run on nodes that have enough free resources.